 Federal Work Study (FWS) lets you work part-time and earn at least federal minimum wage to help pay for your education expenses.
-To get a work study job start with your campus student employment services to identify jobs.
+To get a work study job start with your campus career development office to identify jobs.
 Jobs can be either on campus or off campus.

 Federal Work Study

 Award: No minimum or maximum but cannot exceed your financial need, subject to funds available

 The financial aid office is responsible for the initial awarding of Federal Work Study to eligible students.
 This opportunity is awarded to students who:

 - Are a U.S. citizen, permanent resident, or are lawfully present in the U.S.

 - Work with campus financial aid and student employment services offices to complete the MCC job application and related steps

 Additional information may be found on the Federal Student Aid website at studentaid.ed.gov/types/work-study.

 - Once you have a Federal Work Study award, go to Career Central to find and apply for a job